GOMC-WSU/Manual/src/input_file.rst

   - Value 2: Boolean - If true the molecule is held rigid.
 If false, geometry is sampled when inserting in the subvolume.

 ``SubVolumeChemPot``
 Define the chemical potential of a residue kind in the subvolume.
+Only used in TargetedSwap, not IntraTargetedSwap.
   - Value 1: Integer - Sub-volume id.
   - Value 2: String - Residue kind
   - Value 3: Double - Chemical potential

 ``SubVolumeFugacity``
 Define the fugacity of a residue kind in the subvolume.
+Only used in TargetedSwap, not IntraTargetedSwap.
   - Value 1: Integer - Sub-volume id.
   - Value 2: String - Residue kind
   - Value 3: Double - Chemical potential